Teycir/Chuckle/README.md

 - Solution: Make sure you've highlighted text first, then right-click.

 **Problem: "API error"**
 - Solution: Check your API key is correct.
-You might have hit the daily limit (1,500 requests).

 **Problem: Keyboard shortcuts not working**
 - Solution: Alt+M works anywhere on any webpage when you have text selected.